GaryHostt/beginner_ERP_OIC/README.md

 ```
 /soa-infra/PublicEvent/subscriptions/{id}
 ```
+You can also [create your own custom events](https://docs.oracle.com/en/cloud/paas/integration-cloud/erp-adapter/prerequisites-creating-connection.html#GUID-2C7EE4B5-BF8D-4802-8C61-C542C932C3B0) using the application composer.

 # Conclusion

-You have now learned how to use OIC as a 'pseudo' API Gateway (click [here](https://www.oracle.com/cloud-native/api-gateway/) for 'real' APIGW), configure webhooks, and to take advantage of OIC's event listening capabilities.
+You have now learned how to use OIC as a 'pseudo' API Gateway (click [here](https://www.oracle.com/cloud-native/api-gateway/) for 'real' APIGW - which can also be used with OIC), configure webhooks, and to take advantage of OIC's event listening capabilities.
 To learn more about what you can do with ERP & OIC, click [here](https://antonyjr.github.io/Hands-On-Labs/ERP-Integration-Patterns/html/index.html).
 To learn more about what you can do with OIC in general, click [here](https://garyhostt.github.io/Oracle_Integration/).
 For batch jobs with BICC, start [here](https://github.com/GaryHostt/Oracle_Integration/blob/master/Intro.md).